Media & Impact

 Guest lectures and presentations on operational feasibility, market analysis, and cannabis industry fundamentals.

-Stockton University
+Stockton University · Guest Lecture

-Guest Lecture: The 8-Question Reality Check for Cannabis Ventures
+The 8-Question Reality Check for Cannabis Ventures

 A presentation on how to evaluate cannabis ventures for operational and financial viability.
-The lecture walks through eight critical diagnostic questions—from space allocation and construction budgets to staffing and contingency planning—that separate viable projects from speculative failures.
+Walks through eight critical diagnostic questions—from space allocation and construction budgets to staffing and contingency planning—that separate viable projects from speculative failures.
+Max Jackson connects each question to career opportunities in specialized roles: facility design, HVAC engineering, compliance, automation, data analysis, and project management.

 Want the diagnostic framework behind this lecture?
+Download the 8-Question Reality Check →

 Industry Coverage